 In this way, no energy is lost in heating the air.
 While normal convection-based heaters warm up the air, infrared panels directly warm people and objects.
 I wrote an entire article on how infrared heating panels work.
 You can find it here: How do infrared panels work?

-Normally, because warm air rises to the ceiling, the room is most warm at the ceiling and gets cooler closer to the ground.
+Normally, because warm air rises to the ceiling, the room is the warmest at the ceiling and gets cooler closer to the ground.
 Because of this, much of the heat gets lost.

 Since infrared panels transfer their warmth directly to the desired objects and people, they are more efficient than conventional heaters.
 In fact, infrared heating can be 40% more efficient than regular space heating.
 You can read all about their energy use and efficiency in my article: How much energy does an infrared heater use?